 - What is bipolar disorder?

-- What are common symptoms of bipolar disorder in children and teens?
+- What are the symptoms of bipolar disorder?

-- How is bipolar disorder detected in children and teens?
+- How is bipolar disorder diagnosed?

-- Where can I go for help?
+- Where do I go for help?

 - Find a local Doctor in your town

-What affects a child's risk of getting bipolar disorder?
+What are the symptoms of bipolar disorder?